Family Faceoff: The Audi Q8 vs. the Porsche Cayenne

-The Volkswagen Group is the parent of numerous, wonderfully distinct car brands, each with their own distinct identity.
+The Volkswagen Group is the parent of numerous and wonderfully distinct car brands, each with its own distinct identity.
 Casual enthusiasts may be surprised to know that Porsche and Audi are both under the VW Group’s family tree.
-These brands also have related vehicles in their lineups such as the Porsche Cayenne and the Audi 8﹣ two of the highest-ranking luxury SUVs of 2020.
+These brands also have related vehicles in their lineups such as the Porsche Cayenne and the Audi Q8, two of the highest-ranking luxury SUVs of 2020.
 Let’s see how the two compare.
 Time for Audi Q8 vs. Porsche Cayenne.

-Technically, the Porsche Cayenne and Audi Q8 feature the same platform but they perform very differently.
-Both SUVs come standard with a satisfyingly powerful 3.0-liter V6 engine that makes a 335-horsepower.
-But that’s the only engine option on the Q8.
+Technically, the Porsche Cayenne and Audi Q8 are built on the same platform, but they perform very differently.
+Both SUVs come standard with a satisfyingly powerful 3.0-liter V6 engine that makes 335 horsepower.
+However, that’s the only engine option on the Q8.
 The Cayenne’s V6 is linked to an eight-speed automatic transmission and all-wheel drive comes standard.
-The Q8 is also paired with an eight-speed and comes with Audi’s infamous Quattro all-wheel-drive.

-As far as infotainment systems go, the Q8’s is sleek and attractive.
-It’s directed by colorful dual-screens and comes standard with Apple CarPlay, Android Auto, Amazon Alexa, Bluetooth, and navigation.
+As far as infotainment systems go, the Q8 is sleek and attractive.
+It’s directed by colorful dual screens and comes standard with Apple CarPlay, Android Auto, Amazon Alexa, Bluetooth, and navigation.
 This infotainment system is generally easy to use and efficient.

 We can’t fully compare the Cayenne and Q8 on safety because the Cayenne hasn’t been tested by the National Highway Traffic Safety Administration or the Insurance Institute for Highway Safety.
 However, the Q8 has earned top safety ratings from both the NHTSA and the IIHS.